-What Happens At Ocean School?
+What Happens At An Ocean School Session?

 - Ocean Plastic Surveying and Sorting – Understanding and evidencing the problem.
 Students will then enter our Ocean School Lab where they will work in research teams to separate, categorise, record, analyse, report on (and recycle!) the types and amounts of ocean plastic pollution that they find

 - Food Web Challenge – Exploring the complex ocean food web through interactive games, exploring how marine food chains function, all the way from plankton to our plates.

 - Rock pool Investigation – Recognising human impact on our ecosystems.
 We’ll then head out on a rock pool adventure where students will connect what we’ve learnt about plastic pollution, ecosystems and food chains with the plants and animals such as; filter feeders and small fish

 - Creating a Circular Ocean Economy – It’s time to talk solutions!
 The students will in research teams, utilise cradle to cradle thinking to discuss and propose potential solutions to the plastic pollution problem.